MrWiki15/MrWiki15/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Explore new technologies and develop fast and efficient software solutions.

-- 🎓 &nbsp; Studying Computer Science and Engineering at IIIT Vadodara and coding stuffs.
+- 🎓 &nbsp; Studying Computer Science specialized in Frontend development with technologies such as React and React Native.

 - 🌱 &nbsp; Learning about Cloud Tech, Systems Design.

-- ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.
+- ✍️ &nbsp; I develop websites and multiplatform applications as my main job.